-KEYWORDS: 6-min walk distance, mortality, pulmonary hypertension bsolute 6-min walk distance (6MWD) has been established as the principal clinical outcome measure in pulmonary arterial hypertension (PAH) and has been used as the primary end-point in most clinical trials of new PAH therapies [1].
-As a measure of submaximal exercise capacity, it correlates with variables of maximal cardiopulmonary exercise testing, such as peak oxygen uptake and oxygen pulse [2, 3], and metabolic equivalent measured at exercise treadmill testing [4].
-In addition, it correlates with markers of disease severity in PAH, such as World Health Organization functional class (WHO FC) and pulmonary haemodynamics [3].
-Most importantly, the ability of baseline 6MWD to predict mortality has been demonstrated in a 12-week randomised controlled trial of intravenous epoprostenol therapy in idiopathic pulmonary arterial hypertension (IPAH) [5], the only clinical trial showing a survival benefit of PAHspecific therapies.
+Absolute six-minute walk distance (6MWD) has been established as the principal clinical outcome measure in pulmonary arterial hypertension (PAH) and has been used as the primary end-point in most clinical trials of new PAH therapies [1].
+As a measure of submaximal exercise capacity, it correlates with variables of maximal cardiopulmonary exercise testing such as peak oxygen uptake and oxygen pulse [2,3] and metabolic equivalent measured at exercise treadmill testing [4].
+In addition, it correlates with markers of disease severity in PAH such as World Health Organisation functional class (WHO FC) and pulmonary haemodynamics [3].
+Most importantly, the ability of baseline 6MWD to predict mortality has been demonstrated in a 12week randomised controlled trial of intravenous epoprostenol therapy in idiopathic pulmonary arterial hypertension (IPAH) [5], the only clinical trial showing a survival benefit of PAH-specific therapies.
 This was confirmed by subsequent observational studies on the long-term impact of PAH-specific therapies [6-9].
-However, there is ongoing debate as to whether % predicted 6MWD should be used instead of absolute 6MWD as it gives a more accurate reflection of the functional impact of disease on an individual.
+However, there is ongoing debate as to whether % predicted 6MWD should be used instead of absolute 6MWD as it gives a more accurate reflection of the functional impact of disease on an individual

-As with other measurements of physical function, such as lung function and cardiopulmonary exercise capacity, 6MWD varies greatly between individuals due to physiological factors such as age, sex, height and weight, and pathological factors such as cardiopulmonary and musculoskeletal diseases.
-Adjusting for physiological variation should help clinicians interpret the result of the 6-min walk test (6MWT) and estimate the degree of exercise impairment due to disease in an individual.
-Several reference equations already exist to calculate % predicted 6MWD based on an individual's age, sex, height and weight [10-13].
+As with other measurements of physical function such as lung function and cardiopulmonary exercise capacity, 6MWD varies greatly between individuals due to physiological factors such as age, gender, height and weight, and pathological factors such as cardiopulmonary and musculoskeletal diseases.
+Adjusting for physiological variation should help clinicians interpret the result of the six-minute walk test (6MWT) and estimate the degree of exercise impairment due to disease in an individual.
+Several reference equations already exist to calculate % predicted 6MWD based on an individual's age, gender, height and weight [10-13].
 They have been derived from healthy adults sampled from populations in North America and Europe.
 What is not known is whether % predicted 6MWD is superior to absolute 6MWD at predicting mortality in PAH.
-The aim of this study was, therefore, to compare the relative strength of mortality prediction by absolute and % predicted 6MWD in PAH
+The aim of this study was therefore to compare the relative strength of mortality prediction by absolute and % predicted 6MWD in PAH measured at baseline and on treatment respectively using four different published reference equations.